markus-perl/ffmpeg-build-script/README.md

       --small                    Prioritize small size over speed and usability; don't build manpages.
       --full-static              Complete static build of ffmpeg (eg. glibc, pthreads etc...) **only Linux**
                                  Note: Because of the NSS (Name Service Switch), glibc does not recommend static links.
+      --skip-ffmpeg-build        Will only build the libs.
+Useful when building in a Dockerfile.
 ```

 ### Notes on static linking